livingdocsIO/documentation/content/guides/integrations/hugo-dnd/index.md

 ## Document Drag and Drop

-In case you use _huGO+_ as Digital Assets Management software, you can import articles from huGO+ by dragging and dropping them onto a livingdocs dashboard.
+In case you use _huGO+_ as Digital Assets Management software, you can import articles from huGO+ by dragging and dropping them onto a Livingdocs dashboard.

 There are two types of articles available for imports:
 * Agency articles